davla/prime-services/README.md

 The gRPC server process is implemented in the `PrimeGrpcServer` object.
 The server is an Akka HTTP server, where the glue code between that and the gRPC service is provided by the Akka gRPC project.

+The gRPC client is again a standard ScalaPB client, whose creation is wrapped in the `PrimesGrpcClient` object.
+This object consists mostly of boilerplate code, and is therefore not unit tested, but rather only end-to-end tested together with the gRPC-HTTP/2 server.

+### REST service

+The REST service is implemented as an Akka HTTP server.

+The routes are defined in the `PrimesRestRoutes` class, so that they are separated from the HTTP Server boilerplate code.
+Once again, the requests are processed in a serial fashion, in the same thread where they are received.

+The separation of the REST routes also eases unit testing: first, by allowing the REST logic to be tested directly, without having to deal with the HTTP server glue code; second by allowing dependency injection of the gRPC client, which eases the test fixture setup and the simulation of error scenarios.